 Virginia Woolf and Rupert Brooke (right) and friends

 Friends and Apostles: Correspondence of Rupert Brooke and James Strachey 1905-1914 and the blog The Siegfried Sassoon Fellowship tell more stories of the connections between the Bloomsbury Group and the War Poets.
 David Garnett and Rupert Brooke went for a holiday in the Norfolk Broads and shared a cabin in 1911.
 From then on, their friendship remained very intense and mutually rewarding.

 Rupert Brooke was also well-acquainted with Virginia Woolf, so much so that he once invited her to go skinny-dipping with him.
 Brooke, despite or because of his angelic appearance, had relationships with many women and some men before his untimely death.
 Like most of the writers who met and socialised with the Bloomsbury Group, he also had a nice line in satire.
 So Sassoon wrote a poem that attempted to emulate Brooke’s satirical style.

-Armistice Day ended the First World War on the 11th November 1918.
+Armistice Day ended WW1 on the 11th November 1918.
 Each year on this day Australians observe one minute’s silence at 11 am, in memory of those who died.